|Body discovered - "Hopefully we will be making an identification the next day or so"|

 a fire and they suspected it might be Mike.
 The

-detective was given the records, but he never
+detective was told where the records could be found, but he never

-One of Derald's coworkers who also worked part-time at a local funeral home, offered to help us.
+One of Derald's coworkers also worked part-time at a local funeral home, offered to help us.
 He told Derald that the body had been identified as Mike (the body hadn’t actually been identified at that time, but we didn’t know it) and that he was informed that the fire was an accident and Mike just didn’t make it out.
 Mike was in the wrong place at the wrong time.
-The people who set the fire didn't know Mike was there.
 Charles Thomas made arrangements to have Mike's body transported to the funeral home where he worked.
-He suggested a cremation would be best since the body was burned beyond recognition.
+He suggested a cremation since the body was burned beyond recognition.

 After the memorial service, I began searching the newspapers for more information about the arson.
 There was something about Mike's death that didn't feel right to me.
-The only information we had received so far was from the part time funeral worker and from rumors.
+The only information we had received so far was from the part time mortician and rumors from Derry's friends.

 Mike was murdered